neg4n/tr/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve trickster.
-title: "[BUG]"
+title: "[BUG] Short but specific title about the problem"
 labels: bug
 assignees: ''

 ---

 **Specifications:**
- - operating system
+ - OS: `here`
- - kernel
+ - Kernel: `here`
- - library version
+ - Trickster version: `here`

 **Describe the bug**
 A clear and concise description of what the bug is.